 Those responsible for CPE content have appropriate academic training, certification, and / or demonstrated expertise in the relevant subject area.
 Methods for providing informal feedback or formal feedback and assessment to the learner or learners are included for live and enduring activities.
 Planning and instructional methods are appropriate for the Activity Type / setting and support learning objectives and promote outcomes.

-CPE activities are evaluated by Providers for quality activities to QualityCPE@ eatright.org.
+CPE activities are evaluated by Providers for quality improvement.
+Learners may communicate quality concerns regarding CDR CPEU Approved activities to QualityCPE@ eatright.org.
+Those responsible for CPE content: